Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 We can keep this one pretty short, as it doesn’t occur as much as it used to – but still surprisingly pops up from time to time.

-Check the top-left of the URL in your browser, and you’ll see a padlock icon across browser types that signifies the page is secure.
+If you check the top left of the URL in your browser, you’ll see a padlock icon across browser types that signifies the page is secure.

-If your website is not secure for some reason, or the security certificate expires, you’ll want to resolve that immediately.
+If your website is not secure or the security certificate expires, you should resolve that immediately.

 5. Are we properly using canonicals?